arcjet/arcjet-js/arcjet-node/README.md

 e.g. if they are logged in.
 The bucket is configured with a maximum capacity of 10 tokens and refills by 5 tokens every 10 seconds.
 Each request consumes 5 tokens.

-See the [Arcjet rate limit documentation][node-rate-limit-docs] for details.

 ```ts
 import arcjet, { tokenBucket } from "@arcjet/node";